Siún Nic Gearailt

-Siún Nic Gearailt ([ˈʃuːn̪ˠ n̠ʲɪc ˈɟaɾˠəl̠ʲtʲ]; born 14 September 1971) is a newsreader with Raidió Teilifís Éireann (RTÉ) and Teilifís na Gaeilge (TG4) in Ireland.
+Siún Nic Gearailt ([ˈʃuːn̪ˠ n̠ʲɪc ˈɟaɾˠəl̠ʲtʲ]; born 14 September 1971) is a newsreader with RTÉ and Teilifís na Gaeilge (TG4) in Ireland.

 She currently presents Nuacht RTÉ and Nuacht TG4 and has presented many of RTÉ's English news programmes, including the Six One News, Nine O'Clock News and the News on Two.
 She has also read the news and English bulletins on RTÉ Radio.

 Early life and education

 A native Irish speaker, Nic Gearailt was raised in the Feothanach Gaeltacht region of western County Kerry.
 Her family ran a pub named An Cúinne.

 She lived in Germany for some years and speaks fluent German.
 She worked for the film production company Concorde Anois and was an trainee assistant director on the Roger Corman-produced The Unspeakable (1996).
 She made a cameo appearance in the successful Irish sitcom CU Burn.

 Nic Gearailt studied Irish and German at University College Galway (UCG).